cuokumura/Data-Augmenting-For-Submerged-SLAM/README.md

 ```

 ### Example Output on the ORB-SLAM3 GUI
-program is running properly, you should see points poIf the pulating a 3D map like the following:
+If the program is running properly, you should see points populating a 3D map like the following:

 <img src="images/example_pcl_output.jpg">